 The download page is rated the highest in importance by Qlab employees from our surveys.
 The hero of the site highlights the newest Qlab release and displays large screenshots of the application for viewers to quickly contextualize the product.

-QLab tutorials are hosted on a hard-to-navigate grid and resembles anything but theatre performances
+Symptom 3: QLab tutorials are hosted on a hard-to-navigate grid that feels generic

 The original “QLab Cookbook” is a series of QLab tutorials hosted independently on a wordpress site.
 The new design incorporates this section on QLab's main site under the heading of "Made with QLab".

-The new account page perpetuates simple access of license activation and purchase history
+The new account page perpetuates simple access to license activation and purchase history

 My favorite moment of the project was when QLab employees joined our company for a meeting to review our designs in person.
 As a designer, I felt delighted seeing our client respond highly positively to our design solutions.
 The live site is due to launch winter of 2018.
 Here are some of my takeaways from this project.

-● Communication with client is crucial.
-In addition to our initial survey with the client, I remained an open line of communication through slack.
-I constantly drop in questions about activating licenses, upgrading licenses, or opening up a new account in our shared Slack channel.
+● Communication with the client is crucial.
+In addition to our initial survey with the client, I remained an open line of communication through Slack.
+I would constantly drop in questions about activating licenses, upgrading licenses, or opening up a new account in our shared Slack channel.

 ● This project also taught me how to establish a hierarchy of importance for different information.
-I learned to notice what data is more relevant to the user and and how to display them effectively on a screen.
+I learned to notice what data is more relevant to the user and how to present them effectively.